 What helps with Dating Around’s sincerity is how it embraces its limited scope (i.e., a 30 minute Netflix reality show).
 It has found more quiet experiences to capture within that frame, making sensationalization or melodrama unnecessary.

-That is, similar to how people tend not to learn all the deep, important things about someone on a first date, this reality show only provides a glimpse into who participants are.
+That is, similar to how people tend not to learn all the deep, important things about someone on a first date, this reality show only provides a glimpse in to who participants are.
 The scripted conversations and talking points are not annoyingly contrived or boring because they are relatable.
-Who among us hasn’t Googled “first date topics” and recycled jokes and quirky anecdotes for different dates?
+Who among us hasn’t Googled “first date topics” and recycled jokes and quirky anecdotes for different people?

 For that reason, as a viewer, I don’t feel shortchanged with the lack of depth.
 That isn’t to say we don’t learn monumental and character defining things in those moments (look at Gurki’s date in episode two with Justin).